 We learn that our children do not progress in a linear manner, and I think it’s important to honor that our own parenting journeys are not linear either.
 There are so many things that I learn on a weekly basis with a toddler and preschooler, and so many things that I do differently today than I did just a year ago; none of these progressions were instantaneous.
 They required grace and patience towards myself and my husband just as much as they required grace and patience towards our children.

 Now that I have more to reflect on with my preschooler, I’m learning this important focus of grace more than ever.
 We recently graduated a lot!
-We got through the alleged “terrible two’s,” we conquered specific fears, we gained social confidence, we adapted to life with a baby sibling, we learned to use the potty, we moved to a big boy bed for sleep, we nurtured more independent play after what seemed like never-ending play dependencies, and last but not least, we survived what were very challenging baby days marked by colicky-reflux for months on end.
+We got through the alleged “terrible two’s,” we conquered specific fears, we gained social confidence, we adapted to life with a baby sibling, we learned to use the potty, we moved to a big boy bed for sleep, we nurtured more independent play after what seemed like never-ending play dependencies.
 None of these learning curves were ones that I was perfectly prepared for or seamlessly handled; they were just as much lessons for me as they were for him.

-While it seems obvious that this growth is nothing but celebratory, we are sometimes caught in that tone of correction.
+While it seems obvious that this growth is celebratory, we are sometimes caught in a tone of correction.
 “Here’s what I did wrong.
 “Here’s what I wish I would’ve known then.”
-“Know better, do better,” as if our growth needs correction or justification.
 How redundant is that, though?
-Growth is self-correcting, so it doesn’t need to be framed in the context of right vs. wrong – and it most definitely does not need to be justified as if we should’ve had the answers from the start.
+Growth is self-correcting, so it doesn’t need to be framed as if we should’ve had the answers from the start.

 My growth as a mother is one of the things I am most proud of.
 It’s not a trail of mistakes.
 It’s a trail of strides that showcase how hard I have worked.